-Voids are not the only surface defects which require fixing.
+Voids are not the only surface defect that require fixing.
 Projections that extend past the dry film thickness of a coating can cause the coating to fail, especially around sharp edges.
-When the overlay is a self-levelling compound, it may require an excessive amount of material to cover projections adequately.
-Mortar splatter, fins, ridges and other protrusions exceeding 1/16th inch should be ground down or chipped away.
+When the overlay is a self-levelling compound, it may require an excessive amount of material to adequately cover projections.
+Mortar splatter, fins, ridges and other protrusions exceeding 1.6 mm (1/16th inch) should be ground down or chipped away.

-If the surface is wet, the water-to-cement ratio will rise along the bond interface, resulting in shrinkage, microcracks and weakening the bond.
+If the surface is wet, the water-to-cement ratio will rise along the bond interface, causing shrinkage, microcracks and weakening the bond.
 When the surface is unsaturated, it will pull water from the repair material, potentially resulting in insufficient cement hydration and reduced strength along the bond.

-Once the sound concrete surface is restored, the next step is to remove contaminants from the concrete.
-In Part Two of our series on Concrete Surface Preparation, we’ll look at the different forms of concrete surface contaminants, their causes, and how they can be removed (hint: abrasive blasting isn’t always the answer).
+Having restored the sound concrete surface, the next step is to remove contaminants from the concrete.
+In Part Two of our series on Concrete Surface Preparation, we'll look at the different forms of concrete surface contaminants, their causes and how they can be removed (hint: abrasive blasting isn’t always the answer).

 Depending on the required roughness of the application, patched areas may need surface profiling by abrasive blasting.

 Innovation in abrasive blasting technology being driven by the need to control silica dust

 PPE & Respirator Requirements For Safe Abrasive Blasting

 Everything you need to know about blasting PPE for dry, wet and vapour abrasive blasting.